Watchmaker Glossary

 Anchor

-Sundial adjustable according to the different latitudes.
+Sundial adjustable according to different latitudes.

 Essen Ring